JeffHeck/SchoolDataProject/pagesManual/SchoolBoardRacesReport/report_school_board_races.md

 ---
 layout: page
-title: School District Tax Measures and School Board Member Seats on the August 1st 2023 Ballot
+title: School District Tax Measures and School Board Member Races on the August 1st 2023 Ballot
-permalink: report_school_board_members
+permalink: report_school_board_races
 ---

 Last updated: June 5th, 2023

 ## Contents
 - Summary
-- School districts that have 0 candidates for at least 1 of their school board seats
+- School districts that have 0 candidates for at least 1 of their school board races
-- School board offices that have 4 (or some number) or more candidates
+- School board offices that have 4 or more candidates
 - Sortable table of school board races statistics
 - Sources